spiral123/oldspiral123.github.io/_posts/2017-11-17-an-earlier-post.md

   nav: docs
 ---

-This post has a custom navigation list set in the post's YAML Front Matter.
+This post has a custom navigation list set in the post's YAML Front Matter .

 ```yaml
 sidebar: